kapuic/hassio-mihomo/README.md

 A Home Assistant add-on repository for running [Mihomo][mihomo] (formerly Clash.Meta) as a transparent proxy with advanced routing capabilities.

 **Note**: This is a Home Assistant add-on repository.
-The add-on files are located in the `mihomo-addon` directory.
+The add-on files are located in the `mihomo` directory.

 ## About